ray-project/ray/doc/source/ray-air/getting-started.rst

 .. image:: images/air-ecosystem.svg

-AIR also includes integration APIs for adding new integrations, as well the option to build custom scalable components using Ray core.
+AIR also includes developer APIs for adding new integrations, and for advanced use cases, the option to build custom scalable components using Ray core.

 Next Steps
 ----------